Jacob and Esau: Reconciliation

 Peter Paul Rubens, The Reconciliation of Jacob and Esau, 1624.

-Genesis 32-33 tells of Jacob and Esau's eventual meeting according to God's commandment in Genesis 31:3 and 32:10 after Jacob had spent more than 20 years staying with Laban in Padan-Aram.
+Genesis 32-33 tells of Jacob and Esau's eventual meeting, (Note: Genesis 32:1 in Hebrew Bibles is Genesis 31:55 in most English Bibles.
+Verse numbers in Genesis 32 differ accordingly.
+This section uses Hebrew Bible numbering.)
+Jacob having left Laban in accordance with God's commandment in Genesis 31:3, "Return to the land of your fathers and to your kindred, and I will be with you", after he had spent more than 20 years staying with Laban in Paddan-Aram.
+Jacob realises that he will meet Esau on his return and sends messages of peace, but hears by return that Esau has 400 men to support him when they meet.

 The two men prepare for their meeting like warriors about to enter into battle.
-Jacob divides his family into two camps such that if one is taken the other might escape.
-Jacob sends messengers to Esau, as well as gifts meant to appease him.
+Jacob divides his family into two camps so that if one half is taken the other might escape.
+Jacob sends messengers to Esau, as well as gifts sent in several installments, to appease his brother, recalling that he is returning to Canaan because this was God's command.

-Jacob gets the name Israel after he wrestles with the Angel of God as he is traveling to Esau.
-His hip is knocked out of joint but he keeps on wrestling and gains the name.
+Jacob is given the name Israel after he wrestles with the Angel of God as he is traveling to Esau.
+His hip is knocked out of joint but he keeps on wrestling and so gains the name "Israel".
 (Note: In Biblical Hebrew the name "Israel" means one who wrestles with God.
 See also Jacob's Ladder.)

-After the encounter with the angel, Jacob crosses over the ford Jabbok and encounters Esau who seems initially pleased to see him, which attitude of favour Jacob fosters by means of his gift.
+After the encounter with the angel, Jacob crosses over the ford Jabbok and encounters Esau; he seems initially pleased to see him, and Esau greets each section of Jacob's family as they bow to honour him.
+Jacob tries to offer Esau a further gift from his own hand.
 Esau refuses the gift at first but Jacob humbles himself before his brother and presses him to take it, which he finally does.
-However, Jacob evidently does not trust his brother's favour to continue for long, so he makes excuses to avoid traveling to Mount Seir in Esau's company, and he further evades Esau's attempt to put his own men among Jacob's bands and finally completes the deception of his brother yet again by going to Succoth and then to Shalem, a city of Shechem, instead of following Esau at a distance to Seir.
-George Savran suggests that Jacob's avoidance of Esau is a metaphor for Israel being separate from their enemies such as Edom or an indicator of Jacob's reserved personality.
+Esau then offers to lead the way back to Mount Seir.
+(Note: The words in Hebrew, וְאֵלְכָה לְנֶגְדֶּךָ, can mean either "I will go in front" or "I will proceed at your pace".)
+However, Jacob evidently does not trust his brother's favour to continue for long, so he makes excuses to avoid traveling to Mount Seir behind Esau.
+He further evades Esau's attempt to put his own men among Jacob's bands, and finally completes the deception of his brother yet again by going to Succoth and then to Shalem, a city of Shechem, instead of following Esau at a distance to Seir.

 The next time Jacob and Esau meet is at the burial of their father, Isaac, in Hebron.